Lattice-reflection symmetry in tensor-network renormalization group with entanglement filtering in two and three dimensions: Introduction

 In order to produce correct RG flows, it is important to incorporate into the TNRG the symmetries of a lattice model that are essential to the nature of its phase transition.
 This is because all RG-relevant and marginal operators that are not in the symmetry sector can be eliminated in numerical calculations.
 This means that incorporating a proper symmetry in TNRG facilitates the estimation of the critical parameter of a model and, thus, the isolation of a critical fixed-point tensor.
 For example, the spin-flip $\mathbb{Z}_2$ symmetry is essential for the second-order phase transition of the Ising model.
 Without incorporating this symmetry in TNRG, the low-temperature (low-$T$) fixed point becomes unstable under an RG map and will eventually flow to the high-temperature (high-$T$) fixed point due to the perturbation corresponding to the spin operator~\cite{Gu:Wen:2009}.
 Imposing the spin-flip $\mathbb{Z}_2$ symmetry in TNRG can eliminate this perturbation, making the low-$T$ fixed point of the Ising model stable.

 Furthermore, exploiting lattice symmetries, like reflection and rotation, can simplify the implementation of the TNRG algorithms.
 For example, it is reasonable to expect that the same piece of tensor in one direction can be used in other directions due to these lattice symmetries.
 This reduction of the number of undetermined tensors in the implementation of a TNRG has been shown to be quite helpful in a recent algorithm of the 3D TNRG enhanced by EF~\cite{Lyu:Kawashima:2024}.
 However, it is not proven in Ref.~\cite{Lyu:Kawashima:2024} regarding why exploiting the lattice symmetry leads to such simplification.
+We will show in~\autoref{subsec:symFM} that the number of the filtering matrix in EF reduces from 24 to 3 by exploiting the lattice-reflection symmetry in 3D.

 A general framework for incorporating a global on-site symmetry, like the spin-flip $\mathbb{Z}_2$ symmetry of the Ising model, has been established for tensor-network decompositions and contractions~\cite{Singh:Pfeifer:2010,Singh:Pfeifer:2011,Singh:Vidal:2012}.
 As for lattice symmetries, it seems that some practitioners of TNRG know, maybe based on their intuition, how to incorporate lattice-reflection and rotation symmetry on a case-by-case basis.
 Without demonstrating why a lattice symmetry can be preserved under the RG, in the study of tensor network renormalization (TNR)~\cite{Evenbly:2017:algo}, Evenbly briefly discussed the lattice-reflection symmetry; while in the study of loop-TNR~\cite{Yang:Gu:Wen:2017}, a claim was made about a method for incorporating the lattice-rotation symmetry.
 In the context of the lattice Schwinger model, both the lattice-reflection and rotation symmetries are incorporated in a specially designed Grassmann version of tensor network renormalization (TRG) with decorations~\cite{Shimizu:Kuramashi:2018}.
 However, there is no systematic and general discussion that can serve as a basis for exploiting lattice symmetries in the development of a new scheme, for example, in 3D.